CDIC has a number of tools to assist or resolve a failing member institution. Since its creation in 1967,

 CDIC can use this tool to transfer all or part of the failing bank's business to a bridge bank, which is temporarily owned by

-Similar to a forced sale, the transfer would ensure that critical banking operations continue and insured deposits are protected.
+Similar to a forced sale, the transfer would ensure that insured deposits are protected.
 As owner,

 CDIC would likely appoint to the bridge bank a new board of directors and chief executive officer to handle the restructuring and to stabilize the bank.
 Once stable, the bridge bank would be sold to the private sector.